 There are a total number of 16 species of Mangroves are found in this creek.
 There are a good variety of fauna can also be found.
 More than 206 species of birds, 20 species of fishes, 30 species of reptiles enhance the value of the necessity of nature conservation and sustainability.

 Mangroves are one of the most indispensable natural elements to cope up with the rapid climate change.
-The urban life of Mumbai and its surrounding areas vastly depend on this almost unexplored vital vegetation.
 Illegal expansion, garbage dumping, encroachment, toxic industrial pollutants are few of the common hazards perishing the mangroves of Mumbai.
 But with the help of organizations like the SPGMEC Mumbai steps towards the betterment of the condition.